lizwkariuki58/blog-source/content/posts/is-mainstream-medicine-evil/index.md

 v.
 Measure surrogate outcomes.

 * Instead of measuring real-life outcomes like pain or death, measure a ‘surrogate outcome’ for your drug to attain like cholesterol reduction.
-If your drug is supposed to reduce cholesterol levels and therefore prevent cardiac deaths, don’t measure the rate of deaths but cholesterol and then imply that this leads to a reduction of deaths.
+If your drug is supposed to reduce cholesterol levels and therefore prevent cardiac deaths; don’t measure the rate of deaths.
+Measure cholesterol levels and then imply that their reduction leads to a reduction of deaths.

 vi.
 Draw attention away from negative results.